 I’m embarrassed to admit I never heard of Robert the Bruce until I saw the 1995 Mel Gibson movie, Braveheart, the Academy Award-winning biopic of thirteenth-century war hero William Wallace.

 Raibeart Bruis, as he was known in Norman French, was more of a peripheral character in Gibson’s story, though Wikipedia says Robert the Bruce was one of the most famous warriors of his generation, eventually leading Scotland during the Wars of Scottish Independence against England.
-He’s a national hero.
-The First King of Scotland.
+He’s a national hero and King of Scots for more than two decades.
 Who knew?
 As I said, I didn’t.
 I guess my attention was diverted by Gibson’s magnificent calves in his Braveheart kilt.

 Flash forward a few years to about 2010.
 I was hunting through “Ancestry” one day and began looking more seriously at my Willoughby line.
 (Aside: Mary Jane Willoughby married John Ornduff.
 Their daughter Mary married Joseph Parrett, the Civil War ancestor I profiled in The Parrett Migration.)
 Anyway, the Willoughbys had always intrigued me because they were more illustrious by a long shot than the crop of farmers and coal miners that mostly people my family tree.
 Andrew Willoughby I (there are three Andrews, father, son, and grandson, and my line runs through all three), is sometimes called one of the founding fathers of Abingdon, Virginia, an early, thriving community in southwest Virginia.
 The three Andrews owned scads of land in Washington County and in Eastern Tennessee, particularly the Knoxville area, and are mentioned in a slew of documents, land records, town minutes, etc. After my experience piecing together the Parrett story from the few records that mention them, the Willoughby record coffers look like the mother lode.